harismb-208/Textile-Demand-Prediction-and-Restocking-using-Machine-Learning/README.md

 ---

 🚀 How to Run the Project
-This project has two parts:
+This project consists of two key components:

-Jupyter Notebook (finalinternproject.ipynb) – Generates all output files (images & Excel sheets).

-Streamlit App (app.py) – Displays those outputs in an interactive dashboard.
+Data Processing & Forecast Generation – Performed in finalinternproject.ipynb
+Interactive Visualization Dashboard – Implemented in app.py using Streamlit

+Step 1 – Generate Forecast Outputs
-1️⃣ Run the Notebook
-Open finalinternproject.ipynb in Jupyter Notebook or VS Code.
+Run the Jupyter Notebook finalinternproject.ipynb in Jupyter, VS Code, or any compatible environment.

-Run all cells.

-This will save the output as:
+Executing all cells will produce the following output files required by the Streamlit application:

-PNG images (e.g., cell2_total_sales_year.png, cell11_forecast_xgboost.png)
+Images (.png) – Visualization charts (e.g., cell2_total_sales_year.png, cell11_forecast_xgboost.png)

-Excel files (e.g., forecast_materials.xlsx, top5_items_by_period.xlsx)
+Excel Files (.xlsx) – Forecast tables and recommendations (e.g., forecast_materials.xlsx, top5_items_by_period.xlsx)

-These files are used by the Streamlit app.
+These files are automatically saved to the project directory.

-2️⃣ Run the Streamlit Dashboard
+Step 2 – Launch the Streamlit Dashboard
+Once the notebook has been executed and the output files have been generated:
-After running the notebook, open a terminal in the project folder.
+Open a terminal in the project directory.

-Run:
+Run the following command:
 bash
 Copy
 Edit
 streamlit run app.py
-The dashboard will open in your default web browser.
+The dashboard will launch in your default web browser, displaying:

-💡 Note: If you skip running the notebook, the Streamlit app will show errors because the required image and Excel files will be missing.

-# Install dependencies
-pip install -r requirements.txt

-# Start dashboard
-streamlit run app.py
+Historical sales trends
+Predicted demand for the next three months
+Restocking priority recommendations

+Note: Running app.py without first executing the notebook will result in missing file errors, as the necessary PNG and Excel outputs will not exist.